ileathan/Mubot/README.md

 A bot that aside from inhereting hubot's most usefull core features and scripts, allows you to host a multiple of preconfigured webservices.
 One of which allows you to connect directly to the bitmark network and marking application interface protocol.

 The main webservice is a marking implementation that uses an included back end marking API.
-Text based marks are not shown here but will also use the back end API.
+Seperate marking implemenations (like mubots own text based markings) are not shown here but will also use the back end API.
 ![Image of coloring](https://preview.ibb.co/bwkMfF/Screen_Shot_2017_07_17_at_10_30_29_PM.png)

 The documentation page for the API is another webservice included and is a great place to learn how to actually enable bitmarking in your applications.